matoous/dzxcz/content/about/index.md

   tool to extract specific comments from Go code based on keywords.
   Later integrated into the [Golangci Lint](https://github.com/golangci/golangci-lint).
 * [gosmtp](https://github.com/matoous/gosmtp) -
-  golang implementation of full-featured, lightweight and RFC compliant SMTP server.
+  Go implementation of full-featured, lightweight and RFC compliant SMTP server.

 I also contribute to a few open source projects: